A dynamic mechanism for prevalence of triangles in competitive networks: Results

 \subsection{Real-world networks}

 We apply our framework to real-world networks representing natural grassland ecosystems, where interspecific competition is primarily driven by resource limitation.
 We infer these networks from the dataset compiled by Scheifes et al.~\cite{Scheifes2024}, which combines vegetation-plot composition with measurements of nutrient concentrations --- nitrogen (N) and phosphorus (P) --- in the plants, in herbaceous plant communities across Northern Eurasia.
 We consider 872 plots classified into habitat types according to the EUNIS classification scheme~\cite{davies2004eunis}, summarized in Table~\ref{tab:habitats}.
 For each habitat, the set of all species observed across its plots defines the corresponding "species pool", from which we sample to construct competitive networks.
 Specifically, we draw random subsets of 100 species from each species pool and use them as the node set of the network.
 Pairwise competition coefficients are computed from the niche overlap of species-specific resource-use strategies~\cite{haraldsson2023emerging}.
 We retain the strongest 10\% of edges.
+The results do not depend on this percentage.
+Across the range of thresholds we tested, the realized networks have higher clustering and higher critical coupling than a null model with the same density (Methods, Fig.~\ref{fig:threshold_sensitivity}).
 More details are provided in the Methods section.
 To test whether the resulting network structure can be explained by degree heterogeneity alone, we compare each realized network to a configuration-model ensemble that preserves its degree sequence.
 For each environment, we generate 500 configuration-model realizations as simple networks (i.e., no self-loops and no multi-edges) with the same degree sequence as the realized network.
 We then compare the realized clustering coefficient difference $\Delta C$ and the critical coupling difference $\Delta \tau_{\text{c}}$ (Figure~\ref{fig:real_world}a) against the corresponding distributions under the null ensemble.
 In all environments, $\Delta C>0$ and $\Delta \tau_{\text{c}} >0$ for all $M=500$ configuration-model realizations.